percolate/sdic/README.md

 File: test_query.sql

 SQL Query:
--- This is a test query that returns nothing. mihailo@percolate.com select now();
+-- This is a query that returns current time.
+Select now();

 +---------------------+
 |        now()        |